- The boot of choice for multi-day hikes

 There’s probably a better option out there for you if:

-- You prefer breathability and saving a few extra grams, the Salomon X Ultra 3 Aero is a better option
+- You prefer breathability and saving a few extra grams, I believe that the Salomon Outpulse Mid GTX is a better option

-- You’re in need of serious ankle support, the Salomon Quest 4 GTX is there to protect you.
+- You’re in need of serious ankle support, I recommend the Salomon Quest 4 GTX.

 The Salomon X Ultra 4 Mid GTX can take you further